Michigan–Ohio State football rivalry: Present day and national titles (2019–present)

-After the game, a fight broke out between the two teams after Michigan players ran to the Ohio State’s 50 yard line and planted their team flag on the Ohio State logo at midfield, and Buckeyes players pursued the Wolverines from the student-section end zone.
+After the game, a fight broke out between the two teams after Michigan players ran to the Ohio State's 50 yard line and planted their team flag on the Ohio State logo at midfield, and Buckeyes players pursued the Wolverines from the student-section end zone.
 The skirmish ended with a few players and coaches bloodied and several players having been pepper sprayed by members of law enforcement.
 Officers from both Michigan and Ohio intervened to prevent the fighting from escalating, including sheriffs, deputies, state troopers, university police from both schools and local police from Ann Arbor and Columbus that were serving as security at the game.
 The following day, the Big Ten Conference levied $100,000 institutional fines against both universities for violating the conference's sportsmanship policy.
+Ohio State went on to win the 2024 national championship in the College Football Playoffs.